European-XFEL/Karabo/doc/howto/widget.rst

 A simple editable widget
 ------------------------

-Besides that an editable widget inherits from :class:`~widget.EditableWidget`, some more methods need to be implemented for an editable widget.
+Besides that an editable widget inherits from :class:`~karabo_gui.widget.EditableWidget`, some more methods need to be implemented for an editable widget.

 The factory should contain an attribute ``value`` which contains the value